tardis-sn/tardis/README.rst

 Publication Policies
 ====================

-If you use this code for any publications or presentations please acknowledge it.
+If you use this code for any publications or presentations, please acknowledge it.
 Please cite `Kerzendorf & Sim 2014
 <http://adsabs.harvard.edu/abs/2014MNRAS.440..387K>`_  in the text and add the
 following paragraph to the Acknowledgement section: